zmanion/SBOM/VEX_VDR.md

-# Unconfusing VEX and VDR (and VAR)
+# Unconfusing VEX and VDR and VAR

-Last update: 2024-12-09
+Last update: 2025-09-16
 zmanion@protonmail.com

 ## Summary

 Vulnerability Exploitability eXchange (VEX) and Vulnerability Disclosure Reports (VDR) are similar concepts that are sometimes conflated or confused.
-While both concepts are in relatively early stages of development and implementation, VEX is more clearly defined and has a more substantial history.

-In the [November 2024 upate to NIST SP 800-161r1]([url](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-161r1-upd1.pdf)), it appears that VDR has been redefined as a "vulnerability advisory report" or VAR:
+In the [November 2024 update to NIST SP 800-161r1]([url](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-161r1-upd1.pdf)), it appears that VDR has been redefined as a "vulnerability advisory report" or VAR:

 > vulnerability advisory report
 > Publication by a technology developer and/or provider to customers or the general public that describes a vulnerability with a focus on remediation and mitigation.
-[ISOIEC29147, adapted]
+[ISO/IEC 29147, adapted]

-The word "report" seems redundant.
-Otherwiswe VAR makes sense, it's a vulnerability advisory that suppliers (providers, vendors, developers) publish or share with users to provide (ideally detection, remediation, mitigation) information about vulnerabilities.

-While the rest of this document aging, VEX is still about vulnerability status and VAR is still a higher level concept.
-In general, a VAR could contain VEX, as done in the [CSAF VEX profile](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#45-profile-5-vex).
+VAR is further loosely defined to include certain information elements and machine readability:

+> Per [ISO/IEC 29147], the elements of a VAR include an identifier, date/time, title, overview, list of affected products, description of intended audience, description of the vulnerability, impact, severity, remediation, references, discovery credit, contact information, revision history, and/or terms of use.
+While not required, it is good practice to ensure the machine readability of the VAR.

+In my view, VAR is essentially the proper 800-161 term for "a vulnerability advisory."
+VAR may also include a collection of one or more advisories covering multiple vulnerabilities and products, in other words, a report or collection of advisories.

+VEX and VAR (or VDR) are different abstractions and are not one-to-one comparable.
+VEX is about vulnerability status and VAR is a higher level concept.
+A VAR could be one advisory (or contain multiple advisories?), an advisory could contain could contain multiple vulnerabilities, a vulnerability could contain multiple VEX statements for multiple products or versions.
+The [CSAF VEX profile](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#45-profile-5-vex) is working example of this, a VAR might be implemented as CSAF document (or multiple CSAF documents?), a CSAF document can contain multiple vulnerabilities, each with multiple VEX statements conveying the status of different products and versions.

 ## VDR defined

+(N.B.
+Out-of-date-ness starts here, only the Summary section above has been updated.)

+Here is a discussion about a [VDR format](https://github.com/ossf/wg-vulnerability-disclosures/issues/172).

 ### NIST SP 800-161r1